mjuz-iac/website/_articles/example.md

 updating the deployed resources reactively based on the deployment definition *and* external signals, e.g., changes in another deployment.

-In the website example, the *hoster* could be responsible for the bucket and the *editor* for the index page in it.
+In the website example, the *provider* could be responsible for the bucket and the *editor* for the index page in it.
 To ensure that the page is only and correctly deployed when the bucket is, both teams need to manually coordinate whenever the bucket is deployed, updated or undeployed.
 This means that the editor starts their deployment independently and runs it continuously.
-Whenever the hoster starts or updates their deployment, the editor's deployment automatically deploys, updates and undeploys the index page, without manual intervention or synchronization.
+Whenever the provider starts or updates their deployment, the editor's deployment automatically deploys, updates and undeploys the index page, without manual intervention or synchronization.